transkatgirl/kat-s-bookshelf/README.md

  		- Introductory-level humanities courses
 	- During this initial period, a focus will be put on finding and fixing errors in existing courses rather than adding new ones.
 		- Some additional intermediate level mathematics and natural sciences courses will be added during v0.x.
 	- Once all planned v0.x courses have been reviewed for errors, the bookshelf will move to v1.x.
-This review process is expected to be completed before the end of 2025.
 - v1.x - Building Upon The Foundation
 	- The following additional courses will be added in the v1.x release:
 		- Further in-depth mathematics courses